Key responsibilities of liquor licensees

 CBS has developed a risk assessment and management plan template to help you, but it's not mandatory to use this template.
 Industry bodies can develop their own templates for their members, or licensees can choose to develop their own management plan.

-Codes of practice are there to encourage responsible attitudes towards and minimize the harm associated with liquor including:
+Codes of practice are there to encourage responsible attitudes towards and minimise the harm associated with liquor including:

-The late night trading code of practice (late night code) applies to venues that trade past 12.00 am.
+The late night trading code of practice applies to venues that trade past 2.00 am and prohibits the entry or re-entry of patrons onto licensed premises after 3.00 am.

 - drink marshals